aristanetworks/anta/docs/contribution.md

 ## Unit tests with Pytest

-To keep high-quality code, we require providing a **Pytest** for every test implemented in ANTA.
+To keep high-quality code, every implemented `AntaTest` must have a corresponding pytest unit test.

-All submodules should have their own pytest section under `tests/units/anta_tests/<submodule-name>.py`.
+Add the unit test to the appropriate submodule test file under `tests/units/anta_tests/test_<submodule-name>.py`, following the repository convention of adding cases to the module's `DATA` constant and importing the generic `test` function.

 ### How to run unit tests